Is there a better way to get the fall-off-the-bone ribs that everyone craves?

 This long exposure to smoke will not only infuse the meat with flavor, but start to break down the fat content found within the flesh of the meat.

 We use a fruit-based wood like apple, cherry or maple for pork.
-Find out why here.
+Find out why with our guide to best smoking woods for pork.

 Be sure to prep your ribs by applying a generous amount of BBQ rub to it.
 Everyone has their own personal favorite, but if you’re looking for inspiration then check out this list of my favorite store-bought rib rubs.